rgalanakis/robgforpps/_pages/meet-rob.md

 **But that's like asking what your hands have to do with your feet.**
 Different roles, but part of the same body.

-We can't sit by and try to solve things one at a time. **Solving these problems is a job for every public entity.**
+We can't sit by and try to solve things one at a time.
 It's time to pursue bold and creative solutions at PPS.

-Our kids, our city, our world, cannot wait.
+We only have one planet, one school district, one Portland.

+We have to act like **One City.**

 {% include footer/buffer.html %}